ietf-wg-cellar/matroska-specification/subtitles.md

 ## HDMV Presentation Graphics Subtitles

-The specifications for the HDMV Presentation Graphics Subtitle format (short: HDMV PGS) can be found in the document "Blu-ray Disc Read-Only Format; Part 3 — Audio Visual Basic Specifications" in section 9.14 "HDMV graphics streams".
+The specifications for the HDMV Presentation Graphics Subtitle format (short: HDMV PGS) can be found in in section 9.14 "HDMV graphics streams" of the Blu-ray specifications [@!Blu-ray.Part3].

 ### Track Parameters